Skip to content

 Short answers, pulled from the story.

-Who was Sextus Tarquinius and what was his family background?
+Who was Sextus Tarquinius and why is he historically important?

-Roman tradition states Sextus fled to Gabii seeking safe haven after the assault.
-He was killed there as revenge for his past actions against the town.
+According to Roman tradition, Sextus Tarquinius fled to Gabii after the rape of Lucretia and was killed there in revenge for his past actions against the town's people.